Sonic-LockandLoad/Sonic-LockandLoad/README.md

 These are pre-releases from *ages ago,* so they are almost fundamentally different to the current unstable version -- it's recommended you play the unstable version.

+## Have any suggestions for or problems with the mod?
+Open a [GitHub issue](https://github.com/Sonic-LockandLoad/Sonic-LockandLoad/issues), it'll probably be resolved soon if possible.

 ## Does this mod support multiplayer?
 No, for multiple reasons: